Configuration

 Some options only apply at specific levels, as reflected in the corresponding input types.

-Use the `"arktype/config"` entrypoint if for global config!
+Use the `"arktype/config"` entrypoint in a separate file for global config!

 like jitless